astrofelipe/tesseract/README.md

 This will output an ascii file with time, flux (aperture photometry) and flux error columns.
 Additionally there's an instrument column, so you can use this as input directly in [juliet](https://github.com/nespinoza/juliet).
 A preview plot will be displayed, showing the postage stamp used, the light curve and the estimated background.

-You can personalize some parameters using the current available flags:
+You can customize some parameters using the current available flags:

     --size          Changes postage stamp height and width (Default: 21 pixels) --noplots       Doesn't display the preview plot